Drone-Banks/DICER-WWW-2021/README.md

 @inproceedings{DICER-WWW-21,
   author    = {Bairan Fu and Wenming Zhang and Guangneng Hu and Xinyu Dai and
-                Shujian Huang and Jiajun Chen}, title     = {Dual Side Deep Context-aware Modulation for SocialRecommendation}, booktitle = {Proceedings of the Web Conference 2021 (WWW '21), April 19--23, 2021, Ljubljana, Slovenia}, year      = {2021}
+                Shujian Huang and Jiajun Chen}, title     = {Dual Side Deep Context-aware Modulation for Social Recommendation}, booktitle = {Proceedings of the Web Conference 2021 (WWW '21), April 19--23, 2021, Ljubljana, Slovenia}, year      = {2021}
 }